Excerpt 4, A Seat for the Rabble

 Erick.
 His tongue went slack.
 He could still taste the iron and pus he had inhaled as he sucked the poison from Erick’s wound, to no avail.
 Lorana’s brother, whom he’d known only as a grown man changed by war, perished clutching a copy of the Twelve Testaments so worn its loose pages had scattered like feathers in a wind.
 If he closed his eyes, the bastard prince could still see the bright orange glare of his pyre flame raging beneath a pillar of black smoke.

 He’d never forget the rank.
-The sweet fetor of his father’s son’s burning flesh was all he could smell for weeks.
-It’d even ruined his clothes, forcing him to discard them in Nerimba.
+The sweet fetor of his half-brother’s burning flesh was all he could smell for weeks; it’d even seeped into his clothes, forcing him to discard them.

 “My brother’s death is something I will carry with me for the rest of my life,” he remarked softly.
 “He died fighting for a cause he believed in.
 The gods grant us no higher honor.”